rwjblue/ember-cli-content-security-policy/README.md

 # ember-cli-content-security-policy

-This addon makes it easy to use Content Security Policy (CSP) in your project.
-It can be deployed either via a `Content-Security-Policy` header sent from the Ember CLI Express server, or as a meta tag in the `index.html` file.
+This addon makes it easy to use [Content Security Policy](https://content-security-policy.com/) (CSP) in your project.
+The policy can be delivered either via a `Content-Security-Policy` HTTP response header or as a meta tag in the `index.html` file.

-When using the header, configuration is still needed on the production server (Ember CLI's express server is not intended for production use).
-When using the meta tag this addon can be used for production deployment.
+If configured to deliver the CSP using a HTTP response header, the header is set automatically if served with Ember CLI's express server in development or via [FastBoot](https://ember-fastboot.com/) in production.
+If FastBoot is not used to serve the app in production, the web server must be configured to set the CSP header.
+The configured CSP could be exported with a provided Ember CLI command.

+If configured to deliver the CSP using the meta tag no additional configuration of the web server serving the application in production is needed.

 In any case, using this addon helps keeping CSP in the forefront of your thoughts while developing an Ember application.

 Compatibility
 ------------------------------------------------------------------------------